vtex/styleguide/docs/developing.md

 <Imperative verb> <object of action>
 ```

-#### Typescript components
+#### TypeScript components

-VTEX Styleguide now supports typescript components and this is how you can build them:
+VTEX Styleguide now supports TypeScript components and this is how you can build them:

 - You need to create a _components/ComponentName/index.tsx_ file and start from there.
 - The second thing is `prop-types`.
-We still use `prop-types` to define and to document our components but with typescript you need to it like this:
+We still use `prop-types` to define and to document our components but with TypeScript you need to it like this:

 ```tsx
 import React from 'react'